-- a For each intake where the HECS-funded quota has been filled, the DVC and Provost may make available a limited number of full fee-paying places in any undergraduate program except the Bachelor of Medicine, Bachelor of Surgery. - b For each academic program, the admission requirements for full fee-paying places are the same as for HECS-funded places, except that the minimum required cut-off rank is set at the same level as for international applicants in the Year 12 Sub-quota, and at levels negotiated each year with Schools and Faculties for the other sub-quotas. - c Domestic full fee-paying applicants are not subject to the quota restrictions in 4.5.1 and 4.5.2 above, but remain subject to the DEST-imposed limit of no more than 25% of the HECS-funded quota for each academic program. - d The Tuition fees applicable to each eligible program are recommended by the Faculties each year, and approved by the Executive Director, Student and Staff Services. - e Applications for full fee-paying places are lodged with SATAC in the same way as are applications for HECS-funded places.
-However, offers for full fee-paying places are made directly by the University.
+- a For each intake where the Commonwealth Supported quota has been filled, the DVC and Provost may make available a limited number of full fee-paying places in any undergraduate program. - b For each academic program, the admission requirements for full fee-paying places are the same as for Commonwealth Supported places, except that the minimum required cut-off rank is set at the same level as for international applicants in the Year 12 Sub-quota, and at levels negotiated each year with Schools and Faculties for the other sub-quotas. - c Domestic full fee-paying applicants are not subject to the quota restrictions in 4.5.1 and 4.5.2 above, but remain subject to the DEST-imposed limit of no more than 35% of the Commonwealth Supported quota for each academic program, with the exception of the Bachelor of Medicine, Bachelor of Surgery program, which has a limit imposed by the Commonwealth Minister for Higher Education.